 Put simply, the Universal Credit Taper withdraws support as people work more hours.
 For every £1 over £515 per month earned by someone currently claiming Universal Credit, 63p is claimed back by the government.
 This means that anyone attempting to move from benefits into employment is effectively being taxed to work.

-Sunak, citing the advice of organisations including the Resolution Foundation, the Centre for Social Justice and the Centre for Policy Studies, has cut this “tax on working people” by 8%, down to 53p per £1.
-What this means in real terms, he claims, is that: “Nearly two million families will keep, on average, an extra £1,000 a year”, and “A single mother of two, renting, and working full-time on the National Living Wage will be better off by around £1,200.”
+Sunak, citing the advice of organisations including the Resolution Foundation, the Centre for Social Justice and the Centre for Policy Studies, has cut this “tax on working people” by 8%.
+This takes it down to 53p per £1.
+What this means in real terms, he claims, is that: “Nearly two million families will keep, on average, an extra £1,000 a year.”
+He also claims that a “single mother of two, renting, and working full-time on the National Living Wage will be better off by around £1,200.”
 What’s more, this change is set to come into force no later than 1 December.

 Raising the minimum wage

 While raising wages can only be seen as a good thing, the Office for Budget Responsibility (OBR) has predicted that inflation will rise to 4% thanks to supply-chain issues and increasing energy costs.
-This means the cost of living is going to rise significantly, making the real impact of increased wages negligible.
+This means the cost of living is going to rise significantly.
+This will make the real impact of increased wages negligible.
 This puts pressure on employability services to support more people seeking work to improve skills and move from minimum wage employment into work that offers better pay, benefits and stability.

 Funding for skills and education